The Chilling Effects of Openly Displayed Firearms

 Open carry has no such justification—and until recently, it has not needed it.
 Until recently, almost all states forbade the open carry of handguns.
 Although many Western states ignored the open carry of long guns, they did so not as a matter of policy or right, but as a left-over from their rural origins.
 A rancher moving about his lands may want to carry a shotgun or rifle in case predators attack his livestock.
 Is he supposed to put a bag over his gun?
 Are hunters supposed to carry their rifles in a locked case until they literally see the deer?

 Today in Arizona, however, 89.8 percent of the population dwells in urban areas, a higher percentage than in Connecticut; Texas’s population has become 84.7 percent urban, higher than Delaware.
 Hunting is declining.
 The most popular rifle in the United States is the AR-15, a look-alike of the military-grade M-16 that can be used for hunting purposes only by the most skilled marksmen.
 Fewer and fewer American households own long guns at all.
-Gun sales are up because a few gun enthusiasts are accumulating miniature arsenal: In 1994, the average gun-owning household owned four weapons; by 2015, the average gun-owning household owned eight.
+Gun sales are up because a few gun enthusiasts are accumulating miniature arsenals: In 1994, the average gun-owning household owned four weapons; by 2015, the average gun-owning household owned eight.

 Over that same period, American political culture has become more polarized.
 Those polarities have become more extreme.
 And on the political right especially, the rhetoric has become more indulgent of—if not more enthusiastic about—political violence.